Some Brazilians welcome World Cup whipping as wake-up call

-SAO PAULO Even as millions of Brazilians sobbed over the humiliating defeat to Germany in the World Cup semi-finals, some others cheered the sporting catastrophe.
+SAO PAULO, July 9 Even as millions of Brazilians sobbed over the humiliating defeat to Germany in the World Cup semi-finals, some others cheered the sporting catastrophe.

 Ever since Brazil was awarded the month-long tournament in 2007, detractors have argued that the $11 billion invested to stage the tournament would have been better spent on badly-needed improvements to education, healthcare and transportation.